scottyab/AESCrypt-Android/README.md

 `AESCrypt.DEBUG_LOG_ENABLED = true;`

-*Remember to disble in Live, recommend the below snippet if possible*
+*Remember to disable in Live, recommend the below snippet if possible*

 ```java